 We start with an example on the torus.
 Here and throughout the paper we agree that $(p,q)$ denotes the curve of slope $q/p$ on the torus, oriented from the origin to the point $(p,q)$ when viewing the torus as a quotient of the plane by integer translations.
 Consider the multiplication

-shown graphically in Figure~\ref{torusmult}.
-The product curve $(1,1)$ can be obtained by cutting open the curves $(1,0)$ and $(0,1)$ at the crossing and joining the ends in such a way that the orientations agree.
+shown in Figure~\ref{torusmult}.
+The product curve $(1,1)$ can be obtained by cutting open the curves $(1,0)$ and $(0,1)$ at the crossing and joining the ends so that the orientations agree.
 This operation is called {\em smoothing of the crossing}.
-It is easy to check that this works in general, for arbitrary surfaces, and so whenever we multiply two families of curves we introduce a coefficient of $t$ raised to the algebraic intersection number of the two families and we smoothen all crossings.
+It is easy to check that this works for arbitrary surfaces: whenever multiplying two families of curves introduce a coefficient of $t$ raised to the algebraic intersection number of the two families then smoothen all crossings.
 Such algebras of curves, with multiplication related to polynomial invariants of knots, were first considered in \cite{turaev2}.

 The group $\heis ({\mathbb Z}_N^g)$ is a quotient of $ \heis ({\mathbb Z}^g)$, but can also be viewed as an extension of $H_1(\Sigma_g,{\mathbb Z}_N)$.
 As such, the elements of ${\mathbb C}[\heis({\mathbb Z}_N^g)]$ can be represented by families of non-intersecting simple closed curves on the surface with the convention that any $N$ parallel curves can be deleted.
 The above observation applies to this case as well, provided that we set $t=e^{\frac{i\pi}{N}}$.